 Famous for its dramatic beauty, the Sonoran Desert covers this region with spectacular cacti – including the giant saguaro, a symbol of the American Southwest.
 But don't be fooled by the term “desert” because mountain ranges in all directions offer scenic drives, and even snow skiing at Mount Lemmon, with a summit elevation of 9,159 feet, is the highest point in the Santa Catalina Mountains.
 Guest ranches, horseback rides, and cattle drives recall Old West roots, but you’ll also find yourself smack-dab in a hub of spas, resort hotels, and championship golf courses...not to mention amazing, trend-setting restaurants.

-What is a Dude Ranch?
-Guest ranches arose in response to the glorification of the American West that began to occur in the late 19th century.
+You can't visit Tucson and not go for some horseback riding at the White Stallion Ranch.
+Make it your next vacation destination.
+Guest dude ranches arose in response to the glorification of the American West that began to occur in the late 19th century.
 In 1893, historian Frederick Jackson Turner stated that the United States frontier was demographically "closed".
-The Western adventures of famous figures, like Theodore Roosevelt, were made available to paying guests from cities of the East, called "dudes" in the West.
-In the US, guest ranches are now a long-established tradition and continue to be a vacation destination.
 Some of the activities offered at many guest ranches include horseback riding, target shooting, cattle sorting, hayrides, campfire singalongs, hiking, camping, and more.

 Pima cotton is a higher-end type of cotton with a longer fiber than conventional cotton.
 It has a reputation for producing a smooth fabric that’s soft to the touch, wrinkle-resistant, and ultra-durable.
 For those who like numbers, Pima cotton fibers measure between 1.4 to 2 inches in length, while conventional cotton fibers measure up to 1.1 inches long.
 Pima cotton fabric comes out softer and more durable than if it were made from a shorter staple cotton.
 Manufacturers say that Pima cotton has a 50% longer life expectancy than other cotton products.
 It’s also great for people who have sensitive skin!